 The House of Representatives passed the new Energy Law on 4 June 2024, which creates the possibility of developing hybrid connections as part of the offshore grid.
-As soon as the Energy Law has been adopted by the Senate and comes into effect, TenneT can put a hybrid connection into operation.
+As soon as the Energy Law comes into effect, TenneT can put a hybrid connection into operation.
 This Development Frame establishes that TenneT can make investment decisions to have LionLink operational in 2032.